lmuench/react-hash-router/README.md

 #### plugs
 Type: `array`

-An array of pure functions taking the prop value as their only argument and returning a string
+An array of pure functions (one argument, one return value) intended for modifying the prop value

 ## example react component with router